 For Relay Discovery Additional Information, only Model A discovery is used.

-6.3.2.3.2 Procedure for UE-to-Network Relay Discovery with Model A
+6.3.2.3.2 Procedure for 5G ProSe UE-to-Network Relay Discovery with Model A

-Depicted in Figure 6.3.2.3.2-1 is the procedure for UE-to-Network Discovery with Model A.
+Depicted in Figure 6.3.2.3.2-1 is the procedure for 5G ProSe UE-to-Network Discovery with Model A.

-Figure 6.3.2.3.2-1: UE-to-Network Relay Discovery with Model A
+Figure 6.3.2.3.2-1: 5G ProSe UE-to-Network Relay Discovery with Model A